 19 months withheld.

 A United States Marine Corps Major was selected for promotion to Lieutenant Colonel by a Senate-confirmed selection board in November 2023.
 His promotion has been withheld since August 27, 2024.
 Ten Inspector General complaints were filed against him across two commands.
 Every complaint has been closed.
 Zero have been substantiated as formal misconduct.
 A criminal retaliation referral was separately dismissed — no probable cause.
-The statutory deadline is May 11, 2026.
+Statutory authority to continue the delay under 10 U.S.C. § 624(d)(5) expires approximately May 11, 2026.
 He remains unpromoted.

 10 Complaints